syncfusion-content/blazor-docs/blazor/chart/chart-sorting.md

 ### Sort Order

 By default, the sorting order will be as Ascending -> Descending.
-The sort direction can be changed from Descending to Ascending by setting the 'Descending' to the [Direction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html#Syncfusion_Blazor_Charts_ChartSorting_Direction) property in the 'chartSorting'.
+The sort direction can be changed from Descending to Ascending by setting the 'Descending' to the [Direction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html#Syncfusion_Blazor_Charts_ChartSorting_Direction) property in  [ChartSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html).

 ```cshtml